tinmarino/try/speech.md

 Software never work.
 We, humble humans, never know how to fix it but, anyway, we are going to show you how we try!

-## 2/ Hot and Cold: I: Dichotomy: Tin 1min
+## 2/ Hot and Cold: Dichotomy: Tin 1min

 There is a game called: "hot and cold" where the goal is to find an hidden object.